EnglundE/ms1-tonysbakery/README.md

 > * My mentor Mo Shami for pushing and guiding me throughout this project.
 > * Code Institute slack channels for troubleshooting and guidance.
 > * Code Institute course for giving me the tools to create this.
-> * Code Institute course material for inspiration
+> * Code Institute course material for inspiration.

+## Support

+> For any issues or assistance, please email Erik Englund at Erik.Englund1@gmail.com

+---